Skip to main content

 Egypt has progressive income tax rates and rules that are subject to change as legislation changes.
 To get an idea of the updated, most recent rates, please read below:

 *EGP stands for Egyptian pounds Individual income tax is applicable to resident individuals for income earned in Egypt and income earned outside Egypt for resident individuals whose center of commercial, industrial, or professional activities is in Egypt.
 It also applies to the income of non-resident individuals for income earned in Egypt.
-Both residents and non-residents can benefit from an annual salary tax exemption of EGP 15,000.
+Both residents and non-residents are currently entitled to an annual salary tax exemption of EGP 20,000.

 Work Permit in Egypt

-A valid passport (with valid Egyptian residence status)
+A valid passport and valid Egyptian residence status, where applicable

 Employer of Record Cairo